The Stages of Marital Crisis

 Stage Four – Rejectee Panics.

-You are finally told the truth about why your partner has been pulling away …they are unhappy to the point that they are not sure they want to remain married to you anymore … what would anyone do?
+You are finally told the truth about why your partner has been pulling away … they are so unhappy that they are not sure they want to remain married to you anymore … what would anyone do?
 Panic!

 Your brain can’t help but go into an adrenaline-rush producing, fight or flight mode, and the path you are going to take is fight.
-That is what all partners do who want to save their marriage at all cost … they wake up and start to do all they can to work on and save the marriage.
+That is what all partners do who want to save their marriage at all costs… they wake up and do whatever they can to work on and save the marriage.
 “So now you’re doing all of the things I’ve been asking you to do all of these years!” your partner exclaims.
 “Well, guess what?
 All I want right now is for you to leave me alone!”

 That’s right.
-Your instinct is to fight for your marriage on all cylinders.
+Your instinct is to fight for your marriage with all your might.
 Nothing else makes sense.
 You must do whatever it takes to make up for past errors and win your partner back!
 The problem is, they are absolutely not going to be receptive to it at this time.

-In this graphic the unhappy partner has left the marriage (at least emotionally, if not physically), and is not interested in working on the marriage.
+In this graphic, the unhappy partner has left the marriage (at least emotionally, if not physically), and is not interested in working on the marriage.
 They need time and space, and nothing else will do.
-Any pursuit, pressure, wooing, or romancing by the rejected partner will cause them to move even father outside the marriage and can possibly lead to a divorce decision.
+Any pursuit, pressure, wooing, or romancing by the rejected partner will push them even further outside the marriage and may lead to a divorce.

 Stage Five.
 Decider Flees.

-The rejected spouse has continued to pursue their unhappy partner, and this has led to an overwhelming need to get away from the partner and the marriage.
-Many times the unhappy spouse decides to end the marriage at this point, or to at least separate.
+The rejected spouse has continued to pursue their unhappy partner, leading to an overwhelming need to get away from both the partner and the marriage.
+Many times, the unhappy spouse decides to end the marriage at this point, or to at least separate.

-It likely will take some time at this point for the rejected spouse to finally give up hope that they can win their partner back.
-The absolutely best and healthiest thing for the rejected partner to do at this time is to focus on their mind, body, spirit health.
-Counseling, self reflection and processing yourself and the failed relationship with a trusted source is a key to maintaining your equilibrium and coming out of these sad days on your feet and moving in an upward and forward direction.
+It will likely take some time for the rejected spouse to finally give up hope of winning their partner back.
+The absolutely best and healthiest thing for the rejected partner to do at this time is to focus on their mental, physical, and spiritual health.
+Counseling, self-reflection, and processing the failed relationship with a trusted source are key to maintaining your equilibrium and coming out of these sad days on your feet, moving in an upward and forward direction.

-This graphic shows the unhappy partner finally leaving the marriage altogether and going on to a new and different life away from their spouse.
+This graphic shows the unhappy partner finally leaving the marriage altogether and moving on to a new life away from their spouse.

 Stage Six.
 Rejectee Gives Up.

 It’s hard to imagine when you are the rejected partner in a marriage crisis, that a day will come when you will finally give up hope that your estranged spouse will ever return to the relationship, but it will.
 We can’t say how long it will take, or when the moment will arrive, but eventually you will stop thinking about it constantly, and the obsession with the subject will go away.
-You may even have found a certain level of disgust for your spouse’s self-centered and hurtful, rejecting, behavior.
-Your life will eventually come together in a different way, and you find some level of contentment and peace, while perhaps on your way to a higher level of happiness than you’ve ever known.
-Perhaps now you even think you are “over” your former marriage partner, and you are even able to see them more realistically, with their many flaws and negative issues.
+You may even have found a certain level of disgust for your spouse’s self-centered, hurtful, and rejecting behavior.
+Your life will eventually come together in a different way, and you will find some level of contentment and peace, while perhaps on your way to a higher level of happiness than you’ve ever known.
+Perhaps now you even think you are “over” your former marriage partner, and you can see them more realistically, with their many flaws and negative traits.

 As you return to your new normal, it shows.
 Things are getting good.
-You may even feel like dating, or perhaps you are already interested in someone special.
+You may even feel like dating, or you may already be interested in someone special.
 The sun is definitely coming out again.

-In this graphic the rejected person has also given up hope for a reconciliation, and is moving away from the marriage circle.
-Healing is taking place, and a new life beginning.
+In this graphic, the rejected person has also given up hope for a reconciliation and is moving away from the marriage circle.
+Healing is taking place, and a new life is beginning.

 Stage Seven.
 Decider Returns.

 It doesn’t happen in every case, but it does happen.
-But it almost never happens unless the rejected partner has given up and has started moving on in their new life in an improved, upwards and forward fashion.
-Yes, some people who go through the agonizing stages of leaving their marriage find, in time, they have regrets.
-When they look back at the spouse they left and see all the damage that has been done, the hurt that has been caused, and that a person they had thought could never change has changed, and has managed to survive well and make lemonade out of lemons, they experience a softened heart.
-In all of the cases I have ever worked with, when the decider did return, the rejected spouse ended up rejecting the person who initially rejected them.
-Too much damage done, too much trust lost, and too much work to be doe to ever have a hope that it could work.
+But it almost never happens unless the rejected partner has given up and started moving on in their new life in an improved, upward, and forward direction.
+Yes, some people who go through the agonizing stages of leaving their marriage find, in time, that they have regrets.
+When they look back at the spouse they left and see all the damage that has been done, the hurt that has been caused, and that a person they had thought could never change has changed, has managed to survive well, and has made lemonade out of lemons, they experience a softened heart.
+In every case I have ever worked on, when the decider returned, the rejected spouse ended up rejecting the person who initially rejected them.
+Too much damage done, too much trust lost, and too much work to be done to ever have a hope that it could work.
 That is one more reason why I do all I can to get the deciders to stay and work on the marriage while there is still a chance that it might be saved.
 Sometimes the Marriage Crisis manager’s most difficult job is to get two partners on the same page of willingness to work on the marriage at the same time.

 Small MC Chart